freedomofpress/fingerprint-securedrop/README.md

 ./crawl_onions.py
 ```

-To look at the crawler log while it's running run `tail -f
+To look at the crawler log while it's running run `less +F
-logging/crawler-log-latest.txt`, and to look at the raw Tor cell log run `tail
+logging/crawler-latest.log`, and to look at the raw Tor cell log run `less +F
--f logging/tor_cell_seq.log`.
+logging/tor_cell_seq.log`.

 ### Deploying to remote servers